mingzhaoyan/AI-Driven-Knowledge-Data-Graphs-for-Tracking-Global-Arbovirus-Research/README.md

 # AI-Driven-Knowledge-Data-Graphs-for-Tracking-Global-Arbovirus-Research
 ## ArboBert: A BERT Model Specialized for Arbovirus Research
 ## Introduction
-ArboBert is a specialized BERT model designed for arbovirus disease research.
+ArboBert is a specialized BERT model designed for arbovirus research.
 Leveraging the robust capabilities of BioBERT, ArboBert is fine-tuned to excel in processing domain-specific text data, particularly in recognizing and understanding specialized terminology within the arbovirus disease field.

 ## Dataset
 We curated a dataset comprising approximately 70,000 abstracts related to arboviruses.
 These abstracts are packaged in CSV format and contain a wealth of specialized terminology and concepts pertinent to the field.
 This dataset serves as the foundation for further pre-training and fine-tuning of the ArboBert model.